cxxyao2/frontend-attacks/README.md

 > a set of tools to analyze your website and inform you if you are utilizing the many available methods to secure it.

 3. Version up
-upgrde the app(framework, etc) to latest versions,because bugs have been fixed by numerious engineers.
+> upgrde the app(framework, etc) to latest versions, because bugs have been fixed by numerious engineers.

+* * *

 ## Wrap up
 Web security is a task that freont-end devleopers, backend developers and DevOps engineers have to deal with together.